noravers/Noravers/README.md

 ## Videogames App

-  Videogames App is a SPA where you can find information about videogames
+  Videogames App is a SPA where you can find information about videogames.

 *Technologies*
 - JavaScript